-Windows 8 contains a lot of new features while some features are still useless.
-Showing Network in explorer navigation pane of Windows 8 is also of little use to many.
-It was there in Windows 7 and it is now there in Windows 8 too.
+Windows 11/10 contains a lot of new features, while some features are still useless.
+Showing Network in the Explorer navigation pane of Windows 11/10 is also of little use to many.

-You do not need to use it, and even if you do, it is rather infrequently, since it has limited options.
-If you want to change some Network settings, you have to perform settings search (Windows Key + W) and just type Network.
+You do not need to use it, and even if you do, it is rather infrequent since it has limited options.
+If you want to change some Network settings, perform a settings search (Windows Key + W) and just type Network.
 The results displayed are relevant for every case – so we have to rely on search and not on that Network entry, as much as we’d like to.

-In this article, I’m going to tell you how to remove this option ‘Network’ from the navigation pane of Explorer.
+In this article, I’m going to tell you how to remove the option ‘Network’ from the navigation pane of Explorer.

 1. Press Windows Key + R combination on keyboard and type Regedt32.exe in Run dialog box.
 Press OK.

 4. Now in the right pane, double-click on Attributes, and look out for Value data section.
-It must have value b0040064 by default, which displays Network in explorer pane.
+It must have value b0040064 by default, which displays Network in the Explorer pane.

 6. These steps are applicable to 32-bit users only.
 If you’re using 64-bit Windows then perform steps 3, 4, 5 for this location: